-Returning results refers to providing clinical trial participants with plain language summaries of the trial results, information about the outcome of the study as a whole. .
+Returning results refers to providing clinical trial participants with plain language summaries of the trial results, and information about the outcome of the study as a whole. .
 The MRCT Center developed a multi-stakeholder solution to lowering barriers for returning results and creating useful tools and guidance for the clinical trial community.
 Read more

 Return of Individual Results

 Patients desire to receive both individual and aggregate research data from clinical studies in which they participated.
 For return of individual results (genomic data, incidental findings and study arm information) standard guidelines and criteria to facilitate this process are lacking.
 The MRCT Center brought together a multi-stakeholder group to develop principles, recommendations and a toolkit.
 Read more.